fb-pixel

-Here’s a quick summary of what happens to your clients’ assets upon the first spouse’s death and how to avoid common pitfalls around asset rollovers.
+Here’s a quick summary of what happens to their assets upon the first death and how to avoid common pitfalls around asset rollovers.

 What happens to their RRSPs?